Okstate-WaDE/okstate-wade.github.io/_staff_members/mamata.md

 name: Mamata Pandey
 position: Undergraduate Research Assistant
 image_path: images/mamata.jpg
-blurb: Mamata Pandey is researching using deep learning to improve flood forecasts in Oklahoma
+blurb: Mamata is working on the on making a Crop ET forecast tool.
 ---